Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Introduction

 \begin{definition}[List TM-embedding] For graphs $H$, $G$, and a mapping $L : V(H) \to 2^{V(G)}$, we say that TM-embedding $M$, $f: V(H) \to V(G)$ is a \emph{list topological minor embedding} (list TM-embedding), if for each $h \in V(H)$, $f(h) \in L(h)$. \end{definition}

-The following theorem establishes that computing the list TM-embedding of maximum size is \classFPT parameterized by the size of the maximum independent set in $G$ and the size of the graph $H$.
+The following theorem establishes that computing the list TM-embedding of maximum size is \classFPT, that is, solving the \textsc{Maximum List TM-Embedding} problem, parameterized by the size of the maximum independent set in $G$ and the size of the graph $H$.
 The algorithm, for a given parameter $k$, either computes a TM-embedding of maximum size in \classFPT time with respect to $k$, or correctly reports that the input graph does not fall within the appropriate domain, meaning it has an independence number greater than $k$.
-Such algorithms are what Raghavan and Spinrad referred to as \emph{robust} \cite{RaghavanS03}.
+Such algorithms are what Raghavan and Spinrad refer to as \emph{robust} \cite{RaghavanS03}.
 More precisely,

-\begin{restatable}{theorem}{thmmaxmodel} There is an algorithm that, given graphs $H, G$, a list assignment $L : V(H) \to 2^{V(G)}$ and an integer parameter $k \ge 1$, in time $2^{|H|^{\Oh(k)}} \cdot 2^{k^{\Oh(k^2)}} \cdot|G|^{\Oh(1)}$ \begin{itemize} \item either correctly reports that there is no list TM-embedding of $H$ in $G$, or \item computes a TM-embedding of $H$ in $G$ of the maximum size, where the maximum is taken over all list TM-embeddings of $H$ in $G$, or \item outputs an independent set in $G$ of size $k$. \end{itemize} \end{restatable}
+\begin{restatable}{theorem}{thmmaxmodel} There is an algorithm that, given graphs $H, G$, a list assignment $L : V(H) \to 2^{V(G)}$ and an integer parameter $k \ge 1$, in time $2^{|H|^{\Oh(k)} \cdot k^{\Oh(k^2)}} \cdot|G|^{\Oh(1)}$ \begin{itemize} \item either correctly reports that there is no list TM-embedding of $H$ in $G$, or \item computes a TM-embedding of $H$ in $G$ of the maximum size, where the maximum is taken over all list TM-embeddings of $H$ in $G$, or \item outputs an independent set in $G$ of size $k$. \end{itemize} \end{restatable}

+Similar to \Cref{thm:above_GM}, the question concerning parameterization by \(\alpha(G)\) deviates from the standard setup used in structural parameterized complexity, where most algorithmic results rely on the fact that the problem of computing or approximating the corresponding graph structural parameter is in \classFPT.
+For example, deciding whether a graph contains a Hamiltonian cycle is \classFPT when parameterized by the treewidth of the graph, for the following reason.
+Given an input integer \(k\), there exist algorithms (either exact or approximate) that either correctly decide that the treewidth of the input graph is greater than \(k\), or construct a tree decomposition of width \(\Oh(k)\) in time \(f(k)\cdot n^{\Oh(1)}\)~\cite{Bodlaender96,Korhonen21,RobertsonS86}.
+The resulting tree decomposition can then be used to decide whether the graph is Hamiltonian in time \(g(k)\cdot n^{\Oh(1)}\).
+In contrast, in our setting, the parameter under consideration does not admit an \classFPT approximation~\cite{LinRSW22,SK22}, which necessitates a different approach.

+\Cref{thm:max_model} implies that \textsc{Maximum List TM-Embedding} is \classFPT\ with respect to the combined parameter \(|H| + \alpha(G)\).
+For any integer \(k > \alpha(G)\), the algorithm of \Cref{thm:max_model} either outputs a maximum-size list TM-embedding or correctly determines that no such embedding exists.
+The fact that \(\alpha(G)\) cannot be computed efficiently can be circumvented by the following trick.
+To find a list TM-embedding of \(H\) in \(G\), we run the algorithm of \Cref{thm:max_model} for increasing values of the parameter \(k\), starting with \(k = 1\), until the algorithm either finds an embedding or concludes that no appropriate embedding exists.